Locate a Member

 The Professional Behavior course is designed to introduce and teach awareness of the impact of values, emotions, and attitudes of behaviors (VEAs) and of self-reflection on the doctor/patient relationship.
 This course applies philosophical, psychodynamic, and practical concepts that are helpful for preparing future physicians for the many diverse emotional and psychological experiences associated with the clinical setting and professional life.
 Specifically, the course prepares students to understand and be aware of behavioral issues and emotional stress that can impact physicians, explores how VEAs can impact patient care and health outcomes, and introduces students to the professional behaviors and responsibilities required of physicians.

-To learn more about the curriculum at Hubert Wertheim College of Medicine please use this link:
+To learn more about the curriculum at Herbert Wertheim College of Medicine please use this link:

 Alpha Omega Alpha Honor Medical Society (AΩA)